stephengold/Minie/README.md

         dumper.setEnabled(DumpFlags.JointsInSpaces, true);

-To enumerate joints at the collision-object level of the hierarchy, configure the dumper like so:
+To enumerate joints at the collision-object level of the hierarchy, configure the dumper as follows:

         dumper.setEnabled(DumpFlags.JointsInBodies, true);